vkharge/CKA/docs/07-Security/03-Authentication.md

   ![auth1](../../images/auth1.PNG)

+ - Throughout this section we will discuss how to secure our cluster by securing the communication between internal components and securing management access to the cluster through authentication and authorization mechanisms.

 #### Different users that may be accessing the cluster security of end users who access the applications deployed on the cluster is managed by the applications themselves internally.

  ![acc1](../../images/acc1.PNG)